Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

 ### 3. Choose a Model

 Next, choose the **Models** option on the collapsible left sidebar.
-Click the **Add Model** button on the upper-right corner of the page.
+Click the **Add Model** button in the upper-right corner of the page.

 On the window that pops up, select the **Build a Custom Model** option and click the **Continue** button.